-\If our efforts to obtain, protect or enforce our patents and other intellectual property rights related to our product candidates and technologies are not adequate, we may not be able to compete effectively, and we otherwise may be harmed.
+If our efforts to obtain, protect or enforce our patents and other intellectual property rights related to our product candidates and technologies are not adequate, we may not be able to compete effectively, and we otherwise may be harmed.

 Our commercial success depends in part upon our ability to obtain and maintain patent protection and utilize trade secret protection for our intellectual property and proprietary technologies, our products and their uses, as well as our ability to operate without infringing upon the proprietary rights of others.
-We rely upon a combination of patents, trade secret protection and confidentiality agreements, assignment of invention agreements and other contractual arrangements to protect the intellectual property related to hydrogel-based pharmaceutical compositions for optimal delivery of a drug in internal cavities such as the bladder, the method for treating urothelial cancer using hydrogel-based compositions, the method for treating overactive bladder topically without the need for injections, an indwelling ureter catheter system for optimal delivery of a drug into the renal cavity, and pharmaceutical compositions comprising an imidazoquinolin (amine) and lactic acid for use in a method for the treatment of bladder diseases.
+We rely upon a combination of patents, trade secret protection and confidentiality agreements, assignment of invention agreements and other contractual arrangements to protect the intellectual property related to hydrogel-based pharmaceutical compositions for optimal delivery of a drug in internal cavities such as the bladder, the method for treating urothelial cancer using hydrogel-based compositions, the method for treating overactive bladder topically without the need for injections, an in-dwelling ureter catheter system for optimal delivery of a drug into the renal cavity, and pharmaceutical compositions comprising an imidazoquinolin (amine) and lactic acid for use in a method for the treatment of bladder diseases, as well as other intellectual property advancements.

-We seek patent protection for our product candidates, and we have established several patent families comprised of issued patents and pending patent applications covering our proprietary RTGel formulation technology and the formulations, methods of use and manufacturing aspects of our product candidates.
-In the United States, we currently have 15 granted patents that are directed to protect our lead product candidates, UGN-101, UGN-102, a proprietary formulation of RTGel in combination with BOTOX, UGN-201 and RTGel as well as to our future product candidates that are under company research.
-These patents claim methods, systems, and novel compositions for treating cancer in internal cavities, in particular urinary tract cancer.
-These issued patents are expected to expire between 2024 and 2035.
-Moreover, our IP portfolio includes more than 45 patent applications filed worldwide that are directed to various methods, systems and compositions for treating cancer locally, by intravesical means.
-We have four pending patent applications relating to the product candidate combining our proprietary formulation of RTGel and BOTOX in the USA, European Union, China and Israel as well as one granted patent in Russia.
-In addition, we have two granted patents related to UGN-201 in the United States as well as two granted patents in the European Union, two granted patents in Japan and one granted patent in each of Australia, Mexico, China, Russia, Canada and Hong Kong, each of which is expected to remain in effect until approximately 2035.
-In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to UGN-201 in the European Union, Hong Kong, Canada, Brazil and Israel.
-Moreover, we hold five granted patents in the United States as well as issued patents and patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of various types of cancer including urinary tract cancer.
+We seek patent protection for our product candidates, and we have established several patent families comprised of issued patents and pending patent applications covering our proprietary RTGel technology, the pharmaceutical compositions, methods of use and manufacturing aspects of our product candidates.
+In the United States, we currently have 16 granted patents that are directed to protect our approved product, Jelmyto and our lead product candidate, UGN-102, a proprietary RTGel technology, various local compositions comprising different active ingredients, inter alia compositions comprising a Botulinium Toxin, UGN-201 and our future product candidates that are under company research.
+These patents claim methods, systems, combination products and novel compositions for treating different diseases, especially cancer in internal cavities, in particular urinary tract cancer.
+These issued patents are expected to expire between 2024 and 2032.
+In total, our IP portfolio includes 36 granted patents worldwide, and more than 40 pending patent applications filed worldwide that are directed to cover various methods, systems and compositions for treating cancer locally, by intravesical means, utilize various active ingredients and the combinations thereof.
+These patent applications, if issued, are set to expire between 2031 and 2036.

 Limitations on the scope of our intellectual property rights may limit our ability to prevent third parties from designing around such rights and competing against us.
 For example, our patents do not claim a new compound.
-Rather, the active pharmaceutical ingredients of our products are existing compounds and our granted patents and pending patent applications are directed to, among other things, novel formulations of these existing compounds with our RTGel.
+Rather, the active pharmaceutical ingredients of our products are known compounds and our granted patents and pending patent applications are directed inter alia to novel formulations of these known compounds with our proprietary RTGel technology.
 Accordingly, other parties may compete with us, for example, by independently developing or obtaining competing topical formulations that design around our patent claims, but which may contain the same active ingredients, or by seeking to invalidate our patents.
 Any disclosure to or misappropriation by third parties of our confidential proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, eroding our competitive position in the market.